Yandex Cloud

 • Login: Administrator login.

-7. (Optional) Under Advanced settings, enable deletion of untagged images.
+7. Optionally, under Advanced settings, enable deletion of untagged images.
 This setting affects the amount of free disk space on the instance.

 8. Click Create.

-9. Wait for the instance to get ready: its status on the Managed Service for GitLab dashboard will change to Running.
-This may take some time.
+9. Wait until the instance is ready: its status on the Managed Service for GitLab dashboard will change to Running.
+This may take a while.

 1. See the description of the CLI command for creating a Managed Service for GitLab instance: